How many Turkish live in Greece?

 Cappadocian, also known as Cappadocian Greek or Asia Minor Greek, is a mixed language originally spoken in Cappadocia (Central Turkey) by descendants of the pre-Turkic peoples of Anatolia.

-READ ALSO: What are the two features of democratic government?
+READ ALSO: What are the round things on boats?

 Are there still underground cities in Cappadocia?